wkbin/AdbFileManager/README.md

 - 📁 **Folder Import** - Import entire folders from local system to device with a single click
 - 🔖 **Bookmarks** - Save frequently accessed directories as bookmarks for quick navigation
 - 📊 **Grid View** - Toggle between list and grid view modes for better visual representation of files
+- 🖼️ **Drag and Drop File Upload/Download** - Easily upload files by dragging and dropping them into the application, and download files by dragging them out

 ## 🔧 Technology Stack